ArtaXerxess/Voice-Assistant-Mini-Project/GOAL.md

 - Full Volume

 ## YouTube
-- Play Captain America Trailer on YouTube
+- Play Hello by Adele on YouTube
-- Google I/O on YouTube

 ## Image Result
 - Show the images of Robot